raquo/Laminar/website/docs/documentation.md

 Now, you only have one `span` element, and you are updating its `color` CSS property and text contents whenever `userSignal` emits.

-This is good practice not just for performance, but for improved user experience: in the original `child <-- ...` code snippet above, your span element would lose all its DOM state whenever `userSignal` updated.
-If user has selected its text in the browser, the selection would disappear.
+This is good practice not just for performance, but for user experience: in the original `child <-- ...` code snippet above, your span element would lose all its DOM state whenever `userSignal` updated.
+If the user has selected its text in the browser, the selection would disappear.
 If the span element had `<input>` or `<button>` elements in it, they would be re-created as well, and their DOM state would be lost too – all inputted text would be lost, and the focus, if any, would be lost.

 Getting rid of `child <-- ...` also simplified the structure of your application: if you want to add any other components to that element, you no longer need to worry about those components getting unmounted and losing their internal state whenever `userSignal` emits.